Hijab-1111398/The-light-of-lumina/README.md

 # The-light-of-lumina
-interactive website for kids in the hospital.
+interactive website for kids in the hospital using SDG 3 "good health adn well-being".

 1. clone the repository to get the website started.
 2. Start with the html file called "lumina.html".